 - Unable to complete daily activities or struggling to function at work

 - Unable to meet basic physical needs such as eating or sleeping

 - Unable to benefit from other types of treatment

-While a full assessment is recommended to determine treatment, the following questions can be helpful to determine if acute inpatient care would be beneficial*:
+A full assessment is recommended to determine treatment.
+However, the following questions can be helpful to determine if an individual would benefit from inpatient care*: